apache/cordova-docs/docs/en/edge/guide/platforms/wp8/devel.md

 running new projects.
 Commands must be run from a cmd or powershell prompt.

-The WP8 repo now includes code for building both WP7 + WP8 apps.
+The `WP8` repo now includes code to build both WP7 and WP8 apps.
 The repo has subdirectories for each: `wp7/` and `wp8/`.

 ## Create a project